 As we endeavor to increase awareness of cellular agriculture worldwide, we need the right partners alongside us at CAS.
-We believe there’s an immense amount of untapped potential for cellular agriculture around the world and a major part of addressing that recently has been through our collaboration with the United Nations.
-Working with the UN has been vital to reaching that diverse global pool of talent interested in working on cellular agriculture and our mission at CAS.
+We believe there’s an immense amount of untapped potential for cellular agriculture around the world and our collaboration with the United Nations aims to address that.
+Working with the UN has been vital to reaching a global pool of diverse talent interested in working on cellular agriculture and our mission at CAS.

-Our primary relationship with the UN is our partnership with the UN International Volunteer Program; through this channel, many of our CAS Fellows and collaborators have found us, applying to work with CAS.
+Our primary partnership with the UN is through the UN International Volunteer Program.
+Through this relationship, many of our CAS Fellows and collaborators have found us, applying to work with CAS since 2018.
 An additional collaboration point has been our reflection of the UN Sustainable Development Goals (UN SDGs) within our developing textbook project, for which 13 of the 17 total are related to cellular agriculture.
 In our UN SDG textbook section, we expand upon three chapters aligned with our slogan - People Animals World.
 Related to this effort in the textbook, we’ve worked with UN representatives on strategic feedback and general literary development.
 Below you’ll find additional information on these two efforts, as well as the people from the UN who have worked with CAS to make it all happen.